-Since 2010, 50 new companies are set up yearly in the Catalonia’s Bioregion, meaning that every eight days a life and health sciences company opens.
+In the last five years, 200 new companies have set up in the Catalonia’s Bioregion.
 Furthermore, these companies have an extremely high survival rate, given that over the last five years only one company closure is registered per year.

 Catalonia is a great place for international pharmaceutical companies

 Catalonia, as the leading and birthplace region of pharmaceuticals in Spain, is home to the five biggest Spanish pharmaceutical companies: Almirall, Esteve,Ferrer, Grífols and Uriach.
-Catalonia is also home of Lacer, Indukern, Salvat and Isdin, and to the main API companies in the country.
-Furthermore many international companies have established here, such as Novartis, Sanofi, Boehringer-Ingelheim, Bayer, Roche, Menarini, Pierre Fabre, BBraun, GE Healthcare, Zoetis, Otsuka, Invent Farma, Intas Pharmaceuticals, AstraZe�neca, Synthon or Angelini, to mention just a few.
+R&D spending of Catalan pharmaceutical industry accounts for 32.1% of total Catalan industry spending in R&D. Catalonia is also home of Lacer, Kern Pharma,and Isdin, and to the main API companies in the country.
+Furthermore many international companies have established here, such as Novartis, Sanofi, Boehringer-Ingelheim, Bayer, Roche, Menarini, Pierre Fabre, Pfizer, Intas Pharmaceuticals-Accord, AstraZe�neca, Synthon, Angelini, Zambon or Merk to mention just a few.

-Catalonia leads the distribution of medical devices production in Spain, with a 42% of total production.
+There are 89 medical devices companies in Catalonia (2017), which are mainly of high technology and personalization.
+Catalonia leads the distribution of medical devices production in Spain, with a 42% of total companies in Spain.
+This fast-growing medical devices industry in Catalonia accounts for 24.4% of Spanish medtech industry turnover and 37.8% of Spanish medtech exports.
 Health Technology industry in Catalonia combines local companies -Phibo, BioSystems, Deltalab, Stat-Diagnostica, Avinent, Grifols or Texpol- and leading medical devices companies.
-Among these last ones we can find Olympus, Roche Diagnostics, Hartmann, Werfen-Biokit, Dako-Agilent, BBraun, Siemens, GE Healthcare, Stryker, Boston Scientific, Hologic, Gore, Menarini Diagnostics, Azbil, Johnson&Johnson or Zimmer.
+Among these last ones we can find Olympus, Roche Diagnostics, Hartmann, Werfen-Biokit, Dako-Agilent, BBraun, Siemens, GE Healthcare, Stryker, Boston Scientific, Hologic, Gaes, Menarini Diagnostics, Azbil, Johnson&Johnson, Fresenius-Kabi, or Zimmer.

-Catalonia is the leading biotech region in Spain, holding 19.4% of Spanish biotech companies.
+Catalonia is the leading biotech region in Spain, holding 249 biotech companies (2017), that is 27.6% of Spanish companies, as well as 39% of Spanish biotech industry turnover.
 Amgen, Inkemia, AB-Biotics, �Biokit, Salvat, Reig Jofre, Oryzon,Advancell, Gendiag, Readycell, Bionure, Alexion, GP Pharm, Endor or Lipotec are part of the biotech industry in Catalonia.